Skip to Content

 Pediatric Behavioral Health Fellowship Program

-The Behavioral Science Division (BSD) at UPMC Children’s Hospital of Pittsburgh is pleased to announce the availability of 2 year long, full-time Pediatric Psychology Postdoctoral Fellowship positions beginning in August/September 2025.
-We are offering 1 position in our Chronic Illness subspecialty track, and 1 position in our Acute Pediatrics track.
-Candidates may apply to 1 or both positions.
+The Behavioral Science Division (BSD) at UPMC Children’s Hospital of Pittsburgh is pleased to announce the availability of a yearlong fulltime Pediatric Psychology Postdoctoral Fellowship position in Chronic Illness starting in August/September 2025.

 Chronic Illness Track